 Preheat your oven to 180C/160C fan forced.
 Line a 32 x32cm baking tray with baking paper.

-Remove dough from the bowl with lightly floured hands.
-Knead for a minute, then shape into a circle.
+Remove dough from the bowl with wet hands.
+Knead for a minute, then shape into a circle, flour the bench, if needed.
 Roll with a rolling pin to make a circle approximately 2cm thick.
 Place on your baking tray.
-Cover with a tea towel and let rise for about 30 minutes.
+Cover with a tea towel and let rise for about 1 hour.
 After the 30 minutes if you want to make garlic bread, now follow the instructions above.

 If you are just making a plain pogaca, decorate your dough now by pressing on it with a fork to form a pattern.
 Brush a little extra virgin olive oil over the top.
 Sprinkle with sea salt flakes, to taste.